population-research/uganda-covid/response/wber_response.md

 models, as outlined in Holm et al. (2015, see https://link.springer.com/article/10.1007/s11135-014-0057-0).

+    **Response:** Thank you for drawing our attention to this paper.
+    If we understand @Holm2015 correctly, their main concern is that testing for differences across groups using LPM results in a too high probability of rejecting a true null of no differences across groups.
+    We do not rely on or test differences across agricultural/non-agricultural households but instead analyze the pattern of food insecurity within each group.
+    Furthermore, we now present results using separate samples based on pre-Covid agricultural status, as explained below in our response to R2, Suggestion 6, and the results are similar across the separate samples and the interaction models.
+    Finally, for our new analysis of regional variation, we use separate samples and do not test for differences across regions.

 5. It would be useful for the authors to show how the results would be affected by multiple hypothesis testing corrections, since there are many outcome variables being considered.
 Alternatively, the authors should provide a qualitative